 - Best for people building credit: Avant

-Why SoFi stands out: SoFi offers competitive interest rates with no origination, late or prepayment fees.
+Why SoFi stands out: SoFi offers competitive interest rates with no origination fee, late fee or prepayment penalty.
 The company also has members-only perks and an “unemployment protection” feature.

 - High eligibility requirements — SoFi doesn’t share specific eligibility requirements but says you may qualify if you have a “responsible financial history” and “strong monthly cash flow.”
 SoFi also says it looks at your financial history, credit scores and debt-to-income ratio during the application process.

 - Competitive interest rates — SoFi offers competitive rates, especially if you’re among those with the best credit.
 It also offers a small rate discount if you opt for automatic payments.

 - Unemployment protection — If you apply for SoFi’s unemployment protection program, the company may put your loan into forbearance (in three-month increments) while you’re recovering from a layoff — assuming the job loss wasn’t your fault.
 If you pause payments, the loan will continue to accrue interest.

 - Members-only perks — If you have a SoFi personal loan and become a SoFi member, you’ll have access to extra perks.
 These include a small discount on other SoFi loans, career services and community events.